okta/workflows-templates/workflows/slack_app_template_project/readme.md

     * Run a test to ensure the workflow functions as expected in the new workspace.

 ## Testing these flows
-- Test the slash command by typing `/oktalookup` follwed by the user's email in the text box  of a Slack channel.
+- Test the slash command by typing `/oktalookup` followed by the user's email in the text box  of a Slack channel.
-- Test the Okta Lookup Slack App by opening it from Slack and selecting the **Lookup an Okta User** action and enter the email of the user whose details are to be retrieved.
-Note that the **Open a view**, **Update a view**, and **Post a message** cards are used for this fucntionality.
+- Test the Okta Lookup Slack App by opening it from Slack and selecting the **Lookup an Okta User** action.
+Note that the **Open a view**, **Update a view**, and **Post a message** cards are used for this functionality.

-## Supoorted Scopes
+## Supported Scopes
 - `commands`
 - `incoming-webhook`
 - `app_mentions:read`